 No lag time between induction and full productivity

 When hiring a permanent employee there is always a period of time, of weeks, sometimes months, where little productivity is expected whilst the worker is getting up to speed.
 When a contractor/consultant is brought on board, the whole point is they have the skills and expertise to hit the ground running and immediately start adding value.

 You never work harder than you do for yourself

 One aspect of bringing in contractors or consultants to manage a project often over-looked is the talent you onboard is self-employed.
 This means their reputation for rolling their sleeves up and delivering results fast is crucial to their survival.
 Permanent employees have the luxury of hiding behind their team and internal processes; there is zero room for a consultant to ‘coast’ in their position.
 They are brought in for their expertise, have set KPIs and once the job is delivered, they move on.
 Because of this, external talent can be a valuable source of advice for senior managers, both during the project and after it ends.

-Embracing the benefits of an agile, flexible workforce is fast becoming essential for organisations who want to attract top experts in their field.
+Embracing the benefits of an agile, flexible workforce is fast becoming essential for organisations who want to attract the best candidates in their field – the post Brexit skills shortage exacerbates this challenge.
 Smart, highly-skilled workers are fully aware they can earn far more by being self-employed and providing their expertise on a contractual or consultant basis.
 The trend of using permanent staff to do the baseline work to keep revenue ticking over and bringing in outside help to scale-up a project quickly is becoming the norm.
 And this new mode of working appears to be keeping everyone happy.

 You cannot get more positive than that.